 Behind the Cathedral, the criss-cross of streets known as Le Carré is the city’s main nightlife hub, with bars on and off rue du Pot d’Or.
-There, the Bar Carlsberg (No.33), done out in Danish-beer green, puts equal emphasis on burgers as lager.
-More tucked away, Elmas (No.48) is a popular little North African place with decorative support for Ipswich and Nottingham Forest.
+There, the former Bar Carlsberg at No.33 emphasises the local trendification: it’s now the tropical Moya, plant-filled restaurant and nightspot.
+More tucked away, Elmas (No.48) is a popular corner North African place with decorative support for Ipswich and Nottingham Forest.

 Behind Le Carré near the Opera, Le Britannique is more a brasserie serving honest food than a pub.

 For that, you need to head to the area of terrace bars and restaurants at the south-eastern edge of Le Carré, and Temple Bar Liège, the former Celtic Ireland Liège, with its 300 beers and regular live music.
 Opposite, the Taverne Royale (boulevard d’Avroy 2) goes big on football during World Cup and Euro summers.

 Further down the same avenue towards the station, Huggy’s is the main sports bar in town, slightly American in style and very American in cuisine.
 It’s wall-to-wall TV football though, and it’s an ideal spot before getting the nearby bus to Standard.

-Finally, you haven’t been to Liège if you haven’t been to Le Lequet, aka Chez Stockis, an age-old bar/resto on quai de la Meuse by the river, packed for La Batte, the Sunday market, and done out with vintage local football and beer memorabilia.
+Finally, you haven’t been to Liège if you haven’t been to Le Lequet, aka Chez Stockis, an age-old bar/resto on quai de la Meuse by the river.
+Packed for La Batte, the Sunday market, it’s done out with vintage local football and beer memorabilia.
 Reports of its demise in 2019 were greatly exaggerated – although the old owner is bowing out.
 Close by, on place Cockerill, Au Delft is similarly timeless – note the old posters for RFC Liège.